-Last week, we devoted space in the Longboat and Sarasota editions to Obama’s tyranny against the U.S. Constitution’s guarantee of the right to religious freedom.
+Last week, we devoted this space to Obama’s tyranny against the U.S. Constitution’s guarantee of the right to religious freedom.
 And we were just one small pebble of an overpowering avalanche of dissent that caused the administration to alter its Obama-imposed rules concerning the forced dispensing of free contraceptives and abortion-inducing drugs.

 Obama may have assuaged the Catholic church by removing the requirement from religious organizations to be forced to provide contraceptives, et al, in their health insurance policies.
 But he still misses the overall confiscation of your freedoms that he is imposing, similar to way the feudal European kings of the 15th and 16th centuries enslaved their countrymen.

 Let’s just use our little company, The Observer Group Inc., as an example.
 It used to be in our self-interest to subsidize, at a high cost to the company, health insurance for our associates.
 For decades, American companies used this perk to help them attract good employees.